vmmoorthy/React-Fabric-Canvas-Designer/readme.md

-# React Fabric JS Sketch Wrapper
+# React Fabric Canvas Designer

 A React-based wrapper for Fabric.js to create interactive and customizable canvas-based designs.
 This library provides tools for drawing, editing, and managing objects on a canvas with React-friendly APIs.